 For further details please call 0800 938 255 or email firstname.lastname@example.org

 Understanding The Role of an Interpreter

 Interpreters are bilingual language professionals.
 Their role is to provide impartial, third-party independent language support.

-Under special circumstances, interpreters can act as ambassadors to support your business endeavours as a language conduit, or they can abide by a strict code of ethics and complete confidentiality as a ‘linguistic tape recorder’ to meet official requirements.
-The latter is more common as interpreters primarily act as ‘invisible agents’.
+Under special circumstances, interpreters can act as ambassadors to support your business endeavours as a language conduit, or they can abide by a strict code of ethics and complete confidentiality as a ‘linguistic tape recorder’ to meet official or legal requirements.

-By clearly defining the expectations of the client and role of the interpreter at the time of booking, the most suitable framework can be set and reasonable expectations met.
+By clearly defining the expectations of the client and role of the interpreter at the time of booking, the most suitable framework can be easily set up.